bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21-supports-tor-v3.md

 So that makes it pretty clear to me.
 You bootstrap to the Bitcoin network by first querying DNS records to find other Bitcoin nodes.
 You get a list of IP addresses.
-You use these to connect to the actual Bitcoin nodes, which could also be Tor nodes at that point, right?
+You use these to connect to the actual Bitcoin nodes, which could also be Tor nodes at that point.
 These you can also query from the DNS records.
 At that point you ask about all of the nodes they know and you update your list and from that point on you're also sharing your, the IP addresses you have with other nodes.
 So far these were IPv4 and IPv6 and IPv6 had a subset of onion nodes.